Participant Info

 - About Me

-Rebecca Brenner Graham is a postdoctoral research associate at Brown University, coordinating Brown 2026, a university-wide initiative engaging the fullest histories of the American Revolution and its legacies.
-She teaches a first-year seminar titled American Revolution in Popular Culture.
-She is writing a book on the same topic, where the American Girl doll universe meets the 1776 to Liberty’s Kids to Hamilton pipeline.
+Rebecca Brenner Graham is a postdoctoral research associate at Brown University, where she coordinates Brown 2026, manages an oral history project about the bicentennial, and teaches a first-year seminar called American Revolution in Popular Culture.
+She is writing a book on the same topic as the class, including American Girl dolls, Liberty’s Kids, and Hamilton.

 Rebecca is author of Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany (Kensington, Jan.
 2025).
-Dear Miss Perkins has been positively reviewed in The Wall Street Journal, excerpted in Slate, and profiled in Smithsonian Magazine, among other places.
-It has taken her to book talks in eight states and counting.
+Dear Miss Perkins has taken her to over forty book talks in seventeen states.
 In 2023, Rebecca was awarded a Cokie Roberts Fellowship from the National Archives Foundation and a Rubenstein Center Research Fellowship from the White House Historical Association.

-Prior to Brown, Rebecca was a History Teacher at the Madeira School and a Lecturer at American University.
-She has a PhD in history and MA in public history from American University and a BA in history and philosophy from Mount Holyoke College.
-Her essays and reviews have been published in Time, Slate, Ms., The Washington Post, the Los Angeles Review of Books, and elsewhere.
+Prior to Brown, Rebecca was a teacher at the Madeira School and a lecturer at American University, where she earned her PhD in history in 2021.
+Her essays and reviews have been published in Smithsonian Magazine, Politico Magazine, Time, Slate, Ms., The Washington Post, and the Los Angeles Review of Books.

-Despite being from and living in Rhode Island, she also calls Washington, DC, “home.”
+Despite being from and living in Rhode Island, she calls Washington, DC, “home.”

 - Recent Publications